Music Education Grant (MEG) funding for schools

 In order to qualify for Music Education Grant (MEG) funding, your school will need to…

-- Use our Schools Music Education Plan to make a judgement based on current provision and share this with the Hub.
+- Use our School Music Development Plan self-evaluation tool to make a judgement based on current provision and share this with the Hub.

 - Complete the Music Education Grant (MEG) funding online application form, which includes a basic data submission for each school – we have worked very hard to ensure that this is not an onerous process.

 Please note that collecting this data is important and forms part of our statutory reporting to DfE/Arts Council England – we are required to pass on details of schools that fail to comply.

 Instrumental and vocal tuition bursaries for secondary school students

 A fixed budget will be set aside each year to subsidise instrumental and vocal tuition for secondary school students in Devon and Torbay.
 All maintained, academy, free schools and special schools with secondary phase students are eligible to receive this funding.